project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 To report a bug in the Sunbird bug trackers:

 - You need to create a new item (i.e issue)
-- Once added, the Sunbird team will check the validity of the issue raised and act accordingly.
+- Once added, the Sunbird team will check the validity of the issue raised and act accordingly
+- Check the prerequisites before you proceed in reporting the bug

 ## Prerequisites